red-kite-solutions/stalker/docs/docs/intro.md

 Add the `root_ca.crt` to your browser's accepted certificate authorities.

-### 8. Open up Stalker!
+### 8. Open up Red Kite!

-You are now ready to connect to Stalker at the following URL:
+You are now ready to connect to Red Kite at the following URL:

 https://stalker.lan:8443

 ### Notes

-Any time you want to start Stalker again in the future, simply run the start up script again:
+Any time you want to start Red Kite again in the future, simply run the start up script again:

 ```bash
 ./stalker
 ```

-> If something went wrong during the install, or you simply want to rerun the setup, you can run Stalker with the `--force-setup` flag.
+> If something went wrong during the install, or you simply want to rerun the setup, you can run Red Kite with the `--force-setup` flag.

 ## Core concepts

-The Stalker platform revolves around several key concepts, including projects, domains, hosts and ports.
+The Red Kite platform revolves around several key concepts, including projects, domains, hosts and ports.

 ### Ressources

 Efficiently organizing data and providing clear visualizations are key features of an Attack Surface Management tool.
-With Stalker, data organization is made simple and user-friendly, allowing you to focus on analysis and decision-making.
+With Red Kite, data organization is made simple and user-friendly, allowing you to focus on analysis and decision-making.

 #### Projects

-Stalker is designed to cater to the needs of large organizations with multiple subsidiaries, bug bounty hunters, and other use cases.
+Red Kite is designed to cater to the needs of large organizations with multiple subsidiaries, bug bounty hunters, and other use cases.
 A project owns entities such as [domains](#domains), [hosts](#hosts) and [ports](#ports).

 #### Domains

 The domains contain DNS information given by domain names.
-When a domain resolves to an IP, or a [Host](#hosts), in Stalker's terminology, they are linked.
+When a domain resolves to an IP, or a [Host](#hosts), in Red Kite's terminology, they are linked.

 #### Hosts

-Hosts represent IP addresses found by Stalker.
+Hosts represent IP addresses found by Red Kite.
 Hosts can expose [ports](#ports), which can be TCP or UDP.
 The hosts also link to the
 [domains](#domains) that point to them.

 #### Ports

 Ports can either be TCP or UDP.
-When open, they expose servers and services that Stalker will attempt to detect, report, and monitor.
+When open, they expose servers and services that Red Kite will attempt to detect, report, and monitor.

 ### Extendability

 #### Jobs

 Jobs refer to small scripts that operate independently to gather information about a target.
-These scripts are produced locally and, upon successful execution, may be uploaded onto Stalker.
+These scripts are produced locally and, upon successful execution, may be uploaded onto Red Kite.
 [Subscriptions](#subscriptions) trigger the start of these jobs, which in turn produce
 [findings](#findings).

 Jobs run in a [Kubernetes job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) pod with configurable resources.
 A job can be